 "When something traumatic happens in your life it rocks you to the core.
 The world is no longer a safe place.
 It becomes somewhere that bad things can and do happen."

-Watch Larry, Anamoli, Paul and Maisie share their experiences of PTSD – what it's like to live with it, what has helped them and how they see their future.
+Watch Larry, Anamoli, Paul and Maisie share their experiences of what it's like to live with PTSD, what has helped them and how they see their future.

 When you go through something you find traumatic it's understandable to experience some symptoms of PTSD afterwards, such as feeling numb or having trouble sleeping.
 This is sometimes described as an 'acute stress reaction'.